NCain24/portfolio/README.md

 # portfolio
 This is my portfolio that showcases who I am, and what I have learned so far.
+It will be pushed to GitHub once I get a little more content on it!